 The introduction and spread of plant pests, such as fungi, bacteria, viruses and insects, among food crops is a serious threat that can have far-reaching economic, social and environmental consequences.
 Plant pests are often introduced to areas previously unaffected through plant imports.

 In Europe, protective measures against the introduction of new plant pests are based on regulatory controls on the movement of plants and plant products.
 The evaluation of the probability of plant pests being introduced and then spreading in an area and the assessment of the potential consequences help inform the decision making on protective measures.
-The key tasks of the EFSA Plant Health (PLH) Panel are to review pest risk assessments produced by the EU member states or third parties (non EU countries) using a wide-range of specialist expertise and the most current scientific knowledge available in order to provide scientific advice to the European Commission.
+One of the key tasks of the EFSA Plant Health (PLH) Panel is to conduct pest risk assessments using a wide-range of specialist expertise and the most current scientific knowledge available in order to provide scientific advice to the European Commission.

 EU regulatory framework